RebelToolbox/RebelDocumentation/tutorials/shaders/shader_reference/shading_language.rst

 +----------------+------------------------------+------------------------------------------------------+

-GDScript uses different variable types than GLSL does, so when passing variables from GDScript to shaders, Godot converts the type automatically.
+GDScript uses different variable types than GLSL does, so when passing variables from GDScript to shaders, Rebel Engine converts the type automatically.
 Below is a table of the corresponding types:

 +-----------------+-----------+
 | GDScript type   | GLSL type |